 In this section, you’ll find all the basic components of your campaign tool that your supporter will see:

 Introductory Text: This is your Call to Action!
 By default, it appears below the header of your campaign tool.
 Tell your supporters what they can do to make a difference.

 Key Points (only for those on the 2-page Calling Tool): These will appear on Page 2 of your Calling Tool.
 Here you can either enter some suggested talking points to encourage your supporters to speak their mind, or you can enter a short script for callers to follow.

 - If you are using the 1-page Calling Tool, you'll want to add your talking points to the Thank You Page Message instead!

-Introductory Voice Message: When a supporter clicks Make a Call on your campaign tool, their own phone will ring and read them this automated message as they are connected to their targeted representative.
+Introductory Voice Message: When a supporter clicks the Action Button on your campaign tool, their own phone will ring and read them this automated message as they are connected to their targeted representative.